EWaterman/EWaterman.github.io/_posts/Ch2/0002-04-01-outlining.md

 - **Don’t be afraid to deviate from your outline.** You’ll sometimes get an idea that that doesn’t fit in your story so far.
 This is normal.
 Your outline will almost certainly be changing around drastically as you plan things out so if a new idea makes your story better overall you can always just try to shift things around a bit.
 Make sure to account for it in the rest of the story though!
 You don’t want any loose ends or unfulfilled promises.

 - **If something doesn’t fit in your story just let it go.** I know how hard it can be to cut a scene that you love but if it starts breaking more promises than it fixes or if you have to switch too many other good scenes to make this one fit, it’ll just end up hurting you in the long run.
-Save that idea for later though!
-You’ll never know, it could be useful later.
+DON'T ERASE CUT IDEAS COMPLETELY!
+Things may change with your story and something you cut might work later on.
+I like to keep a notepad with all my cut content near me when I outline as a potential source of ideas.

 - **Start at the end and work backwards.** When I outline, the first thing I like to do is figure out how my stories will end.
 From there I figure out what caused this final event, then what caused the event that caused the final event… This helps make sure that each element feels like a natural result of the previous one.